pekpuglia/ExameCT213/README.md

-# ExameCT213
+# Fire Segmentation neural network
-NN for wildfire detection
+NN for wildfire detection.

+To execute this code, download datasets 9 and 10 from the [FLAME dataset](https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs)